sebanc/linuxloops/Readme/Secure-boot.md

 On the first boot, a blue screen saying "Verification failed: Access Denied" will appear and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI->MOK.der->Continue".

-Reboot your device and the linux distro will start normally.
+Reboot your device and the distribution will start normally.

 ## Secure boot support for disk images installs

-Requirement: An installed linux distro with secureboot enabled through Shim.
+Requirement: An installed linux distribution with secureboot enabled through Shim.

 In the case of disk images, SecureBoot support will rely on your main linux distribution shim bootloader.